janahlin/cloud-elt-infra/README.md

 - Network security groups and firewalls to restrict access
 - Encryption for data at rest and in transit
 - Infrastructure security scanning with tfsec and checkov
+- **Secure credentials management with Ansible Vault and GitHub Secrets**

 To run security scans:
 ```sh